 Kennedy, Horas Tristram

 On the outbreak of war he was gazetted to the 4th Battalion North Staffordshire Regiment and in March 1915 went to the front to join the 2nd Battalion Royal Scots Fusiliers.
 In 1916, he was transferred to a Field Survey Company, Royal Engineers and at the time of his death at Nieppe on June 6th, 1917, was commanding a sound ranging section.
 The work done by his section was partly responsible for the success of the attack at Messines.
+Kennedy is buried in Grave II.E.12 of the Pont-de-Nieppe Communal Cemetery.

 Mr. Kennedy married in 1916 Miss Florence Ovenden.
 He was a Fellow of the Geological Society.